enthusiastic-js/form-observer/docs/extras/design-decisions.md

 It probably isn't _that_ bad to loop over the values of the `errorMessages` object passed to the `register` method in order to perform what we called "attribute-constraint reconciliation".
 But still... for a feature that no one asked for -- and probably that no one really cares for -- it's a net loss in performance... with no real benefit.
 (Technically speaking, our previous approach was also not all-encompassing anyway.
 We won't dive into that though.)

 Those two things considered, we've reverted `register` to a simple method that updates the `FormValidityObserver`'s local store of field-associated error messages.
-Generally speaking, attribute-constraint reconciliation won't be a concern for anyone using a JS Framework.
+Generally speaking, attribute-constraint reconciliation won't be a concern for anyone using a JS framework.
 Developers who aren't using JS frameworks can make sure that they aren't registering unused error messages on their own.
 We don't need to aggressively handle this for them.

 ## 2023-03-08